-The following prices shall be paid for logs DELIVERED TO THE MILL at the above location.
+The following prices shall be paid for logs DELIVERED TO THE MILL at 68 West Chapel Rd., Asheville, NC (you can find directions on our Home page).
 Terms of payment shall be company check issued to the owner/logger on Friday after 12 noon for all logs delivered by Friday, during the previous week, unless other arrangements are made in advance.
 All logs must be well trimmed with no butt spurs, excessive butt swell, or knots extending beyond the bark line.
 Logs not trimmed properly shall be downgraded to #3 grade or not scaled, at the option of the log scaler.
 Logs with ANY indication of embedded metal shall be refused.

 |Sycamore, Beech, Birch||—||—||200||150||100|